Spankyty/web.vixenlights.com/content/en/docs/usage/display-setup/display-elements/intelligent-fixture-wizard/edit-functions.md

   4. Enter the DMX stop value for the color.
   5. (Optionally) select if the entry should be controlled via a curve.
      Example: select **Use Curve** when the manual shows a range of DMX values that spin the color wheel.
-  6. (Optionally) select the **Half Stop** option if the entry is half way between two colors on the color wheel.
+  6. (Optionally) Select the **Half Stop** option if the entry is halfway between two colors on the color wheel.
-     Note the colors will automatically populated for this entry.
+     Note the colors will automatically be populated for this entry.
   7. Select the **...** button to assign the color.
   8. Select the **Exclude Color Property** option to exclude the color entry from the color property associated with the element.
      This option should be selected for colors like CTB and UV.